 2 min read

-Our Hydra Revive effectively hydrates, replenishes, soothes, and balances skin at the cellular level while providing 48-hour hydration.
+Our Hydra Revive Treatment effectively hydrates, replenishes, soothes, and balances skin at the cellular level while providing 48-hour hydration.
 How is this possible?
 Thanks to Sphagnum Moss, known as Peat Moss and key ingredient in Hydra Revive.
 It's a genus of more than 100 species of mosses and is one of the most important plant genera in the world.
 Sphagnum Moss is also the ultimate water tank and moisture reservoir: They are able to hold 20 or 30 times their own weight in water!

 Here are some interesting facts about this amazing plant botanical:

 • It covers more of the world’s land surface than any other single plant genus • It has peat-forming ability, and thereby acts as a giant sink for atmospheric carbon dioxide, which is deposited in the peat • It easily accumulates minerals from rainfall, and thus plays an important role in retaining minerals that might otherwise be quickly leached from the soil.